 Structure of the First-Year Seminar

-The structure of the First-Year Seminars offers students an extraordinary opportunity for academic and personal growth by pairing a small group of students with faculty members who are ready to facilitate learning on subjects they are passionate about.
-The faculty member also serves as the student’s advisor for the first year, until the student declares a major.
+The structure of the First-Year Seminars offers students an opportunity for academic and personal growth by pairing a small group of students with faculty mentors who are ready to facilitate learning on subjects they are passionate about.
+The faculty mentor also serves as the student’s advisor for the first year, until the student declares a major.

 Students meet their FSEM classes during Discoveries Week, where students are welcomed into the University community.
 At the end of Discoveries Week, FSEM classes go on Destinations trips, which foster that sense of community and provide an entry point into the curricular content of the FSEM course or further introduce students to the Denver area.